GEC Moderator calls on leaders to be good role models | Ghana News Agency

 The Moderator preached on the theme “Imitate Christ by Walking in His Light,” based on Ephesians 5:1-20, saying that Jesus’ followers in the early Church modelled themselves after him, giving them the moniker “Christians in Antioch.”

-In the same manner, he added, as Christians, “we must imitate Christ by practicing his virtues in this immoral world in the hope to leave a good impact on it.”
+In the same manner, he added, as Christians, “we must imitate Christ by practising his virtues in this immoral world in the hope to leave a good impact on it.”

 The Moderator charged the newly commissioned pastors to be selfless in their actions and to devote every moment of their lives to the salvation of souls.